 Gears should change easily, without slipping.
 Adjustment depends on the type – typically hub or derailleur, and is outside the scope of this article.
 Use YouTube!

-D is for Danger and Dangly bits.
-Dangly bits might include bags or straps which could be trapped in the wheels.
+Just lift the bike a few centimetres and drop it, then listen and watch.
+Dangly bits might include bags or straps which could be trapped in the wheels, or loose mudguards or even loose wheels.
 But it’s worth eliminating any other sources of danger, such as being visible to other road users with working lights and high-vis clothing, helmet, etc.

 - Allen keys, cross-head and slotted screw driver.
 Most cyclists have a lightweight multi-tool which they carry with them on rides, but work equally well at home for servicing.